 We are a large company with many subsidiaries.
 If our parent company becomes a ZDHC Contributor, are our subsidiary companies also included in the contributorship?

 If the parent company is the legal entity that applied to be a ZDHC Contributor, and their published revenue includes all of their subsidiaries, then the contributorship does include those subsidiaries.

 With regard to our commitment to ZDHC, do we have to set targets or report publicly (or otherwise) on our progress with advancing towards zero discharge of hazardous substances?

 ZDHC encourages Contributors to communicate their participation in the ZDHC Programme e.g. as part of annual sustainability or corporate reporting, target-setting, or public reporting.
 However, this is not mandatory as a ZDHC Contributor.
-For Signatory Brands, there are some specific requirements as part of the Signatory Brand Leader/Brand to Zero Programme.
-For more information see ZDHC Signatory Brand Specific Eligibility Requirements
+For Brands, there are some specific requirements as part of the Signatory Brand Leader/Brand to Zero Programme.
+For more information, see ZDHC Brand Specific Eligibility Requirements.

 What level of engagement does ZDHC expect from its Contributors?

 ZDHC Contributors are required to engage in one or more Programme Focus Areas.
 They are expected to bring their experience, insights and learnings to collaborate on the creation and development of ZDHC Guidelines and Solutions.
 Contributors are also expected to engage their suppliers in the use of ZDHC Platforms (such as the ZDHC Gateway - Chemical Module and the ZDHC Gateway - Wastewater Module).

 How are ZDHC Programme working activities carried out?